 A 25-person design practice needed to transition from the model of a sole owner and breadwinner to a second generation of new, young leaders.

 The founding principal and sole owner had reached his 60s and realized that he was indispensable in getting work for the firm and leading it.
 The market recognized him as the face and voice of the company; he was a pillar of the community and had developed significant relationships and a strong network.
 Unfortunately, you can't just hand that over to the new leaders.

-The emerging leaders in the firm had been identified, but no work had been done to analyze their strengths, their capabilities, or their concerns, in order to help them assume appropriate roles.
-The owner had kept a tight rein on operations and was finding it hard to let go and delegate.
+The emerging leaders in the firm had been identified, but no work had been done to analyze their strengths, capabilities, or concerns to help them assume appropriate roles.
+The owner had kept a tight rein on operations and found it hard to let go and delegate.
 In addition, some bad habits had developed over the practice's 30-year history that needed to be undone.

 By interviewing the owner and future leaders, we learned what people understood and valued about how the firm was run, as well as what they didn't know or would change.

 The practice had a solid place in the market but was limited by the capacity of the founder to continue to do that well.
 In our interviews, we also learned that the firm's financial model and the nitty-gritty of keeping a business sustainable were not apparent to the designated future leaders.